 Active gastritis means that in addition to chronic inflammation, your pathologist saw ongoing tissue injury or damage.
 Another term for active gastritis is acute gastritis.
 In order to make this diagnosis, your pathologist must see specialized immune cells called neutrophils in the epithelium.

 Active gastritis can be seen shortly after the injury or damage started or even later if you have not yet received treatment.
 The most common cause of active gastritis is infection with Helicobacter pylori.
-The neutrophils in the epithelium protect the body from the bacteria but also damage the cells in the epithelium.
+The neutrophils in the epithelium protect the body from bacteria but also damage the cells in the epithelium.

 Active gastritis caused by Helicobacter pylori infection should be treated with antibiotics.
 If left untreated, Helicobacter infection can cause stomach ulcers.
 Untreated Helicobacter infection also increases the risk of developing cancer in the stomach.